GabsEdits/gxbs.dev/content/blog/posts/behind-aplós.md

   - Aplós
 ---

+Aplós, a new project I've been working on for the past two weeks.
+Here's what I learned and what I plan to do next.

+---

 [[toc]]

 > **Update:**\
 > I've wrote a new blog post about the future of Aplós, you can find it [here](/blog/posts/next-steps-for-aplós)

-For the past two weeks, I've been working on a new project called "Aplós"!
-I had a lot of fun making this project, and here's what I learned:

 ## Why?